mdaffin/disconnected.systems/content/blog/2017-03-04-pi-zero-w-rover-setup.md

 ## Configuring the pi

-Once you are in the chroot of the image or logged into a running pi then its time to configure our system.
-We need to enable two extra bits of functionally, namely the enable the usb serial interface and the hardware pwm and set up the wireless network.
+Once you are in the `chroot` of the image or logged into a running pi then its time to configure our system.
+We need to enable two extra bits of functionally, specifically enabling the usb serial interface, the hardware pwm pins and set up the wireless network.

-The usb serial is optional but makes connecting to and debugging the pi much easier.
+The usb serial is optional but makes connecting to and debugging the pi zero much easier.
 All you need is a usb cable connected to your computer to gain access to a full shell and it is simple to setup a wireless network or find out the ip that has been assigned to the pi.